opbokel/hellway/README.md

 ## Instructions
 The game starts with a QR code, pointing to this repo at the moment.
 It can be dismissed by pressing fire or game select.
 Expect improved functionalities in the future.
 An updated high score and a mobile optimized quick manual are exemples.
 It can be shown again by cycling through the game modes.

 Every track has its own speed, and the car generation is deterministic.
-Accelerating and breaking are equally important.
+Accelerating and braking are equally important.

 The top of the screen shows the distance traveled, and also serves as a score.
 The second field is how much time left, and the third, is your current speed all in hexadecimal.